Merian C. Cooper: Pan American Airways

-Between 1926 and 1927, Cooper discussed with John Hambleton the plans for Pan American Airways, which was formed during 1927.
+From 1926 to 1927, Cooper discussed with John Hambleton the plans for Pan American Airways, which was formed in 1927.
 Cooper was a member of the board of directors of Pan American Airways.
 During his tenure at Pan Am, the company established the first regularly scheduled transatlantic service.
 While he was on the board, Cooper did not devote his full attention to the organization; he took time in 1929 and 1930 to work on the script for King Kong.
 By 1931, he was back in Hollywood.
 He resigned from the board of directors in 1935, following health complications.

 King Kong

 Cooper said that he thought of King Kong after he had a dream that a giant gorilla was terrorizing New York City.
 When he awoke, he recorded the idea and used it for the film.
 He was going to have a giant gorilla fight a Komodo dragon or other animal, but found that the technique of interlacing that he wanted to use would not provide realistic results.

 Cooper needed a production studio for the film, but recognized the great cost of the movie, especially during the Great Depression.
 Cooper helped David Selznick get a job at RKO Pictures, which was struggling financially.
 Selznick became the vice president of RKO and asked Cooper to join him in September 1931, although he had only produced three films thus far in his career.
 Cooper began working as an executive assistant at age thirty-eight.
 He officially pitched the idea for King Kong in December 1931.
 Shortly after, he began to seek actors and build full-scale sets, although the screenplay was not yet complete.

 The screenplay was delivered to Cooper in January 1932.
 Schoedsack contributed to the film, focusing on shooting scenes for the boat sequences and in native villages, leaving Cooper to shoot the jungle scenes.
 In February 1933, the title for the film was registered for copyright.
 Throughout filming there were creative battles.
 Critics at RKO argued that the film should begin with Kong.
-Cooper believed that a film should begin with a "slow dramatic buildup that would establish everything from characters to mood ..." so that the action of the film could "naturally, relentlessly, roll on out of its own creative movement," and thus chose to not begin the film with a shot of Kong.
-The iconic scene in which Kong is atop of the Empire State Building was almost cancelled by Cooper for legal reasons, but was kept in the film because RKO bought the rights to The Lost World.
+Cooper believed that a film should begin with a "slow dramatic buildup that would establish everything from characters to mood ..." so that the action of the film could "naturally, relentlessly, roll on out of its own creative movement", and thus chose not to begin the film with a shot of Kong.

+The iconic scene in which Kong climbs to the top of the Empire State Building was almost cut by Cooper due to legal concerns over a similar sequence in The Lost World (1925).
+RKO’s purchase of the rights to The Lost World neutralized the legal risk, allowing the sequence to remain in the film.

 Overlapping with the production of King Kong was the making of The Most Dangerous Game, which began in May 1932.
 Cooper once again worked with Schoedsack to produce the film.